To book for free counseling, please click this image below

 By Zillah Herrera

 Our world is going through a pandemic that has never happened in our lifetime.
 No one has ever prepared for this immense crisis of global magnitude.
 It started in Wuhan, China in December of 2019.
 We heard of it and many have probably believed it would not reach our country.
 But in just a matter of days, we heard how numbers of infected persons multiplied exponentially not only in China but in different parts of the world.
-Then deaths started building up everyday.
+Then deaths started building up every day.

 Community quarantine was imposed all over Luzon.
 Everyone was strongly encouraged to stay home and avoid crowded areas.
-Washing of hands with soap and water and social distancing were the household lingo.
+Washing of hands with soap and water and social distancing was the household lingo.
 For some students and employees, it was kind of an early summer vacation or forced vacation with pay respectively.
 Everyone was doing his own thing and living life like normal.

 A week later, Community Quarantine was elevated to Enhanced Community Quarantine where only one person can get out of the house for necessities.
 The possibility of getting the virus is high.
-Staying home has become the new household lingo.
+Staying home has become a new household lingo.
 The number of infected persons is unstoppable, and so is the number of deaths.
 The fear of getting the virus is real.
 Fear of dying is real.
-Fear of losing loved one is real.
+Fear of losing a loved one is real.
 Fear of losing jobs or means of living is real.
 Paranoia is slowly creeping in without us realizing it.

 This has become the new normal.

-The common sighs are, “When will it end?”, “I want my life back”, “I don’t want to die yet”, “Is God punishing us?”, “What will happen to us?”, “Am I infected with virus?” and on and on and on.
+The common sighs are, “When will it end?”, “I want my life back”, “I don’t want to die yet”, “Is God punishing us?”, “What will happen to us?”, “Am I infected with the virus?” and on and on and on.
 So many questions that don’t seem to ever be answered.
 Can you relate?
 You are not alone.

 PACC is one with you as you go through life’s most difficult moments.
 We believe everyone wants to be heard.
 And that is why our lines are open so you can talk with our trained counselors who will help you process these distressing thoughts and feelings.